melbournebioinformatics/MelBioInf_docs/docs/tutorials/hpc/index.md

 ---------------

-\showable{The malt module requires a special licence, how can you find out details of this?}{question}\endshowable
+\showable{2.13) The malt module requires a special licence, how can you find out details of this?}{question}\endshowable

 \showable{Hint}{hint}